asifa1510/MemoGPT/README.md

 # 🧠 MemoGPT

-**MemoGPT** is a private, offline AI assistant that remembers your conversations, understands your files, and responds to voice commands — all without sending data to the cloud.
+**MemoGPT** is a private, offline AI assistant that uses voice or text input, remembers your past conversations using FAISS, and generates smart responses using the Ollama Gemma 2B model.
+It runs entirely on your machine with no internet required.

-Built using **Retrieval-Augmented Generation (RAG)**, it combines semantic memory (FAISS) with a language model like GPT to generate context-aware replies.
-Whether you're asking about your past chats, Python scripts, or notes, MemoGPT retrieves relevant info and responds intelligently.
+---

-### ✨ Features
+## 🔹 Features

-- 🎤 Voice input and text output
+- 🎤 Voice and text input
 - 🧠 Long-term memory using FAISS
+- 🤖 Context-aware replies via Gemma 2B (Ollama)
+- 🖥️ Simple Streamlit UI
-- 🔐 100% offline – fully local and private
+- 🔐 Fully local and privacy-preserving

-### ⚙️ Tech Stack

-- Python, Streamlit
-- FAISS for vector search
-- Ollama: gemma 2b
-- SpeechRecognition, pyttsx3

-### 💡 Use Cases

-- Chat with your saved ideas or files
-- Ask questions about code or notes
-- Build your own private ChatGPT

 ---
 <img width="1887" height="839" alt="image" src="https://github.com/user-attachments/assets/a3d4bd9d-3d19-4257-a74b-5cfa0d15b2e9" />